 Methods

-This was an explanatory sequential mixed methods study involving a quantitative randomised trial of 12 weeks multi-domain CT in healthy older adults (n=20), and people living with mild cognitive impairment (MCI; n=12) and dementia (n=24).
+This was an explanatory sequential mixed methods study involving a quantitative randomised trial of 12 weeks multi-domain CT in healthy older adults (HC, n=20), and people living with mild cognitive impairment (MCI; n=12) and dementia (n=24).
 Quantitative outcomes included: cognition, mood, quality of life and activities of daily living.
-Subsequently, twenty-five training participants were invited to a semi-structured interview with their carer.
-Quantitative and qualitative data were integrated using joint displays of quantitative outcomes arrayed against themes from the qualitative interviews.
+28 (10 HC, 6 MCI, 12 dementia) training participants completed semi-structured interviews with their carer.
+Quantitative and qualitative data were integrated using joint displays.

 Results

-Drop-outs and lower adherence to training were more common in dementia participants who had higher number of barriers, of which fewer were modifiable.
+Three participants dropped-out from the training early-on, leaving 25 participants with follow-up data for full integration (10 HC, 6 MCI, 9 dementia).
+Drop-outs and lower adherence to training were more common in dementia participants with greater non-modifiable barriers.
 High adherers were more resilient to negative emotions, and poorer or fluctuating performance.
-Quantitative and qualitative analysis demonstrated that the majority of participants (n=24) benefited across outcomes, with no clear profile of individuals who benefited more than others.
-Participants made a number of key recommendations to improve adherence and minimise drop-out to future CT studies.
+Integrated analysis found the majority of participants (n=24) benefited across outcomes, with no clear profile of individuals who benefited more than others.
+Participants made a number of key recommendations to improve adherence and minimise drop-out to CT.

 Conclusion

-Reasons for drop-out and low adherence were identified, with recommendations provided for the design of future CT studies in dementia.
-An individual approach to training should be adopted and low adherence should not preclude enrolment to CT programmes.
+Reasons for drop-out and low adherence were identified, with recommendations provided for the design of CT for dementia.
+An individual approach to training should be adopted and low adherence should not preclude engagement with CT.

 Background